 “I’ll show them!”

-For some, the desire to cause this pain and bewilderment can be a part of the thought of suicide, or to have people take them or their pain seriously, can also be a strong motivation.
+For some, certainly not for all, a desire to cause this pain and bewilderment can be a part of the thought of suicide, or to have people take them or their pain seriously, can also be a strong motivation.
 This is the ultimate in cutting off your nose to spite your face – again an over-simplified solution to the complex problem of engaging in meaningful relationships.

 It is an unfortunate phenomenon that one suicide can sometimes seem to create a kind of domino effect, sparking off a series of suicides in the affected community.
 More commonly, a suicide in the community is shocking enough to jolt support networks into action for others.